Candidate Physical Ability Test (CPAT)

 The Candidate Physical Ability Test (CPAT) is the nationally-recognized standard for measuring an individual’s ability to handle the physical demands of the firefighting profession.

-The timed test consists of (8) separate events and measures how candidates handle each task.
-Each event is designed to simulate physical activities common to firefighters.
+The timed test consists of (8) separate events and are designed to simulate physical activities common to firefighters.

 Participants in the CPAT must navigate eight separate events on a closed course within a span of 10 minutes and 20 seconds.
 Each event simulates a physical skill or function that firefighters experience on the job.